 Lenten Devotionals

-Click here if you would like to download this Lenten Devotional.
+Click here to view or download this Lenten Devotional.

 Remember a loved one or give thanks for a joyful occasion by making an honorary donation for Easter flowers for our beautiful Easter services.
 Donation forms can be found at the back of the church, in the church office at Kirklea, or in the Parish Hall.
 You can also submit your form and donation online.

 Donations in any amount are welcome and checks should be made out to “St. Paul’s, Ivy” with “Easter Flowers” in the memo line.
-Forms and payment are due by Friday, April 11.
-Your remembrance or thanksgiving will be listed in the Easter Sunday bulletins.
+Forms and payment are due by Friday, March 27.
+Your remembrance or thanksgiving will appear in the Easter Sunday bulletins.

 Holy Week

-This year you’ll have the opportunity to join your St. Paul’s, Ivy family for worship and thoughtful reflection each day during Holy Week.
-We will begin with the triumphal march into Jerusalem at the beginning of the service on Palm Sunday and move through the week with daily worship offerings to mark the last days of Jesus’s life.
-Also new this year, we will offer a Tenebrae service on Wednesday evening to lead us into the Three Holy Days, Maundy Thursday, Good Friday, and Easter.
-The week reaches its dramatic climax at the biggest celebration of the whole church year, The Great Vigil of Easter, where we hear the story of our salvation, and experience the move from the darkness of the tomb into the light of the resurrection of our Lord and our first Easter Eucharist service.
+Join your St. Paul’s, Ivy family for worship and thoughtful reflection throughout Holy Week.
+We will begin with the triumphal march into Jerusalem at the beginning of the service on Palm Sunday and move through the week with worship offerings that mark the last days of Jesus’s life, leading us into the Three Holy Days: Maundy Thursday, Good Friday, and Easter.
+The week reaches its dramatic climax at the biggest celebration of the whole church year, the Great Vigil of Easter, where we hear the story of our salvation and experience the move from the darkness of the tomb into the light of the resurrection of our Lord and our first Easter Eucharist.
 This year’s journey through Holy Week will be a very special experience, and we encourage you to try a service (or several!) that you’ve never attended before.
 We think you’ll find a sacred beauty and depth of meaning that will help you see Easter in a whole new way.

 Holy Eucharist Rite I | 8:15 a.m.